HannachiHassen/Masterthought-Reports-Cucumber-TestNG/README.md

 It is recommended to create a features folder in src/test/resources directory.
 Create all the feature files in this features folder.
 Feature file should be saved as an extension of .feature

+# Step 8 – Create the test code locating the web elements in src/main/java